langit/jael/brief.rst

-an argument, assignment to the argument in the function body that entails type union only requires a more general type on the argument of the function, and there is no need to make type adjustments to the variable that holds the simple-typed value passed in as an argument.
+an argument, assignment to the argument in the function body that entails type union only requires a more general type on the argument of the function, and there is no need to make type adjustments to the variable in the caller's scope that holds the simple-typed value passed in as an argument.
 If a collection (say a list) with element type A is considered a subtype of a list with element type B if B is a subtype of A, then the problem is reduced to the